Blueberry Chocolate Chip Oat Flour Muffins

-These muffins have no banana, though I do love a good banana muffin, but have a rich peanut butter flavor and just the right amount of sweetness.
+These gluten free muffins are naturally dairy free, soft, fluffy and can easily be made refined sugar free.
+These muffins have no banana, though I do love a good banana muffin, but have a perfectly sweet flavor and just the right amount of chocolate

 Oat flour is good to use in baking like banana bread, cookies and even pancakes.
 It creates a really fluffy texture because it has a higher protein content than other gluten free flours.
+If you love this recipe, try my almond flour blueberry muffins or peanut butter blondies next!

 Key ingredients

 OAT FLOUR.
 These oat flour muffins of course have a base of oat flour!
 I recommend using store bought oat flour because it has a finer texture than homemade and will yield a fluffier texture.
+Just be sure to use certified gluten free oat flour if you have or are cooking for someone with Celiac.

 EGGS.
 You need two large eggs.
 They will help the muffins rise and add some moisture.
 I have not tested these without eggs, but I would suggest a store bought egg replacer or two flax eggs.